HHS/OPRE-OPS/docs/developers/onboarding.md

 The project uses GitHub Actions for CI/CD.
 The workflows are defined in the `.github/workflows` directory.
 The IaC for the project is defined using Terraform.
-The project is deployed to Azure using Container Instances.
+The project is deployed to Azure using Container Apps.

 The local development environment is defined using Docker Compose.
 You may need to install Docker Desktop to run the application locally.